History of Court TV in Timeline

 On February 24, 2022, Court TV Mystery was rebranded to Ion Mystery.

-On April 21, 2022, Court TV Plus was wound down after expanding the channel's AVOD video availability.
+On April 21, 2022, Court TV Plus was wound down after expanding the channel's AVOD video availability as duplicative.

-Court TV Canada is planned to be rebranded to Oxygen in 2025 in partnership with NBCUniversal.
+In 2025, Investigation Discovery Canada is planned to rebrand to Oxygen in partnership with NBCUniversal.